-An Emergency Care Centre is provided at Kent and Canterbury Hospital.
-This treats adult patients with acute medical illness (e.g. heart attack or stroke) and has a minor injuries service (for injuries such as fractures and sprains) for all age groups.
-The Emergency Care Centre is open 24 hours a day, 365 days a year.
+The Centre will be open for a minor injuries service (for injuries such as fractures and sprains) and minor illnesses for all age groups.
+The Urgent Care Centre is open 24 hours a day, 365 days a year.

 Children in the Canterbury area with minor injuries (e.g. suspected broken arm) can be treated at the Emergency Care Centre at Kent and Canterbury Hospital.

 The Kent and Canterbury Hospital can see children requiring emergency care between 9:00am and 4:00pm Monday to Friday.
-Outside these hours and at weekends children should be taken to A and E departments at William Harvey Hospital, Ashford, or Queen Elizabeth The Queen Mother Hospital, Margate.
+Outside these hours and at weekends children should be taken to A&E departments at William Harvey Hospital, Ashford, or Queen Elizabeth The Queen Mother Hospital, Margate.

 The following are links to leaflets and web sites that we think may be useful to patients attending A&E.